amazon-archives/amazon-ecs-interstella-workshop/workshop3/readme.md

 $ git checkout -b master
 <i> You may see this:
 Your branch is based on 'origin/master', but the upstream is gone.
   (use "git branch --unset-upstream" to fixup)</i> - It's ok.
+You can disregard the warning.
 $ git merge dev
 $ git push origin master
 </pre>

 2\.
-Take a look at the AWS CloudFormation template named service.yml in the iridium folder.
+Take a look at the AWS CloudFormation template named service.yml in the iridium folder of our GitHub repo:

 - https://github.com/aws-samples/amazon-ecs-interstella-workshop/blob/master/workshop3/code/iridium/service.yml